 Coed Cefn woods are dominated by a canopy of oak and beech and in May, the ancient trees provide shelter for the bluebells carpeting the woodland floor.
 Adding to the history is an Iron Age hilltop fort and dry stone walls.
 Refresh yourself afterwards with coffee and cake in one of Crickhowell's lovely tea shops. woodland trust.org.uk.

 Skomer Island, off the Pembrokeshire coast

 This small island off the Pembrokeshire coast is home to lots of exciting flora and fauna.
 Seals, buzzards, rabbits and puffins are a regular sight and in May, bluebells and campion cover the heathland and turn the island blue.
 The colours are so vivid, they can be seen from the mainland.
-You will need to wear suitable clothing and to access the island you will need to climb 87 steep steps from where the boat lands – so not for the faint-hearted.
-Boats run from Martin’s Haven Tuesdays to Sundays and Bank Holiday Mondays. visitpembrokeshire.com.
+You will need to wear suitable clothing and to access the island you will need to climb 87 steep steps from where the boat lands.
+Boats run from Martin's Haven in Pembrokeshire daily; early booking is advised. welshwildlife.org

 Glen Finglas, Scotland

 Glen Finglas a great expanse of ancient woodland, lochs and open heathland at the heart of Loch Lomond & The Trossachs National Park.
 You can walk and mountain bike through the estate and there is a mix of short lowland walks to longer upland trails.
 It is the largest of the Woodland Trust's estates and a popular spot to see bluebells amongst the stunning Scottish scenery. woodlandtrust.org.uk.